A Guide to the 2023 Christmas Lights in Medellín

 Everyone is talking about the Christmas Lights in Medellin and don’t know where and how to see them?
-This practical guide will provide context, where to get off, a customized map and suggested rutes to enjoy them! here it goes:
+This practical guide will provide Context, a How To Guide including where to get off, a customized map, suggested rutes and Safety tips (don’t skip that last part) to enjoy them! here it goes:

 How to Get to the Christmas Lights